 Now, how does our assumption that we should consider non-negligible risks apply to the question of whether we should treat an AI system as sentient?
 The application is mostly straightforward, but with a few caveats.
 This is the general idea: If a being is sentient, then they can be harmed.
 So, if a being has a non-negligible chance of being sentient, then they have a non-negligible chance of being capable of being harmed.
 And, if a being has a non-negligible chance of being capable of being harmed, then moral agents have a duty to consider whether our actions might harm them for their own sake.
-Finally, if moral agents have a duty to consider whether a duty to treat them as having moral standing, albeit with a few important caveats.
+Finally, if moral agents have a duty to consider whether our actions might harm someone for their own sake, then that means that we have a duty to treat them as having moral standing, albeit with a few important caveats.